andyblight/heating-controller/server/web-ui/readme.md

 the heating demand.
 This can be used for manual verification of the algorithms being used to control the heating.
 It also looks cool!

-When the charts page is requested, three CSV files are prepared for today, the past 7 days and the past 30 days.
+When the charts page is requested, three CSV files are prepared for today and the past 7 days.
 The CSV generated files have dates encoded in the file names so that the minimum work possible is done.
 The charts page then shows the collated CSV information in three charts.

 ### Notes